Skip to main content

 Roof Tile Estimator Calculator FAQs

-Why is waste important for tile?+
+Why does waste matter so much for tile?+

-Is this estimate enough for final PO?+
+Is this estimate enough for a final purchase order?+

 Why does tile count vary even with the same roof area?+